nedbat/coveragepy/doc/cmd.rst

 If any of the data files can't be read, coverage.py will print a warning indicating the file and the problem.

+The original input data files are deleted once they've been combined.
+If you want to keep those files, use the ``--keep`` command-line option.

 .. include:: help/combine.rst